Aquabike World Championship: Endurance

 Endurance races are held on long closed circuits.
 As endurance races are testing the long-term resistance of a rider and their bike, these races tend to last several hours and are more akin to a marathon as opposed to a sprint.
 Given the long duration of the race, supplies are required in advance to ensure everything runs smoothly.
 Runabout bikes are used in endurance races.

 Jet Raid

 These races are spread over several stages.
-Riders are required to travel long distances marked by checkpoints in order to complete the race.
+Riders are required to travel long distances marked by checkpoints to complete the race.
 These races are often very time consuming as riders cover one expanse of water, and reach the coast on the other side, where their bike then has to be transported by land to the next race stage.

 Freestyle

 This category is more of a competition than a race.
-Riders are given a duration of 3 minutes to perform a rehearsed routine, one at a time.
+Riders are given a duration of three minutes to perform a rehearsed routine, one at a time.
 The stunts are evaluated by a team of five expert judges.
 The evaluation criteria are: quality, quantity and variety.
 The most common moves are Backflip, Barrel Roll, 360, Superman and Submarine.